farleyman/farleyman/README.md

 - 👋 Hi, I’m @farleyman
-- 👀 I’m interested in learning to code and in.
-Ci/CD stuff
+- 👀 I’m interested in learning to code and interested in learning about Ci/CD stuff
 - 🌱 I’m currently learning about Docker
--
 - 📫 How to reach me farleymv@att.net

 <!---